 - Where the lender is a related party, transfer pricing rules apply.

 - Interest payments, financial costs and expenses are deductible, subject to certain requirements.

-The investment could be channeled through the acquisition of certain discounted securities, such as the ‘BOCEAS’, which are bonds that convert into shares at a certain price or at a discount once the bonds reach maturity or once a predetermined time has elapsed.
+The investment could be channeled through the acquisition of certain discounted securities, such as the ‘BOCEAS’, the Spanish acronym from bonds that convert into shares at a certain price or at a discount once the bonds reach maturity or a predetermined time has elapsed.

 Concerns of the seller

 A sale of shares or business assets to residents or non-residents generates a tax liability in Colombia for the seller.
 The taxable income is the excess of sale price over the tax cost of the shares or business assets.